Printing Amtrak Tickets

 So, if you leave your tickets at home, you will usually not run out of cash.
 You can reprint them at the station, use the app, or email them.

-When printing out Amtrak tickets might be overkill
+When printing Amtrak tickets might be overkill

-If you buy your ticket at the last minute—say, ten minutes before departure—there may not be enough time to print it out.
-In those cases, it’s not worth stressing over.
+The ride lasts only 13 minutes, so printing a ticket feels unnecessary.
+Besides, I am usually one of the few passengers, and they might ask for my name.
+If you purchase your ticket at the last minute—say, ten minutes before departure—there might not be enough time to print it out.
+In those situations, it’s not worth stressing over.

 Should I print tickets for everyone on the reservation?